LIJI32/MIP/README.md

  * Can be installed without reboot
  * Does not modify any system file on disk and can be easily uninstalled without rebooting
  * Does not use `DYLD_INSERT_LIBRARIES`, which may break the system if a file is deleted.
- * Works with both 32- and 64-bit applications, and allows injection to Garbage Collected processes (On El Capitan and older, GC was removed in Sierra)
+ * Works with 64-bit applications, and allows injection to Garbage Collected processes (On El Capitan and older, GC was removed in Sierra)
  * Supports every macOS major up to and including Monterey
  * Supports ARM64-based Macs

 ## How To Compile
 You will need Xcode's command-line tools, as well as binutils for `gobjcopy` (`brew install binutils`), which should be linked as `gobjcopy`.
 You will also need a signing identity, which may be self-signed.
 Not signing MIP binaries properly will make your system unstable!
-On Intel Macs, you will need the [10.13 SDK](https://github.com/phracker/MacOSX-SDKs/releases/download/11.3/MacOSX10.13.sdk.tar.xz), to compile the 32-bit portions of MIP.

-To compile, simply run `make SIGN_IDENTITY=<codesign identity>` inside the MIP folder, or `make SYSROOT=path/to/MacOSX10.13.sdk SIGN_IDENTITY=<codesign identity>` on Intel Macs.
+To compile, simply run `make` inside the MIP folder, or `make SIGN_IDENTITY=<codesign identity>`.

 ## How To Install/Uninstall
 MIP requires disabling SIP (System Integrity Protection) both during installation and during use.
 On ARM64 Macs, you will also need to enable the arm64e preview ABI (`sudo nvram boot-args=-arm64e_preview_abi`)